Last Updated: September 25, 2024

 Molecular Biology of Myotonic Dystrophy

-The dystrophia myotonica protein kinase gene (symbol DMPK, also identified as Mt-PK) is located on chromosome 19q13.32 spanning 13 kbp and and is composed of 15 exons that generate seven alternatively spliced mRNAs.
+The DMPK gene (also identified as Mt-PK) is located on chromosome 19q13.32 spanning 13 kbp and and is composed of 15 exons that generate seven alternatively spliced mRNAs.
 The largest encoded protein (isoform 1) is 639 amino acids in length and contains an N-terminal domain that shares strong homology to the cAMP-dependent serine-threonine protein kinase family.
 The DMPK protein is predominantly localized at sites of neuromuscular and myotendinous junctions of skeletal muscles.
 In patients with myotonic dystrophy the levels of detectable DMPK in skeletal and cardiac muscle are much lower than in unaffected individuals.

 The mechanism of disease development in DM1, as a consequence of expansion of the CTG triplet in the DMPK gene, is related to disruption in RNA metabolism.
 The expansion of the CUG repeat in DMPK RNA leads to abnormal regulation of alternative splicing events.
 The negative effect on RNA splicing occurs in trans.
 The mutant DMPK RNA is normally spliced but the presence of the expansion alters the splicing of other RNAs.
 These aberrant splicing effects have been identified in at least 13 different mRNAs from three different tissues.